 U-Multirank is free to users and free to all higher education institutions to participate.
 The institutions participating in U-Multirank bear their own operational costs of data collection which vary depending on the sophistication of their internal management information systems.

-U-Multirank is funded by the Bertelsmann Foundation, the European Union's Erasmus+ Programme and Santander Group for the years 2019 through 2021.
+U-Multirank is funded by the Bertelsmann Foundation, the European Union's Erasmus+ Programme and Santander Group.

 The goal is to establish an independent organisation to manage the ranking on a sustainable non-profit funding model.

 FUTURE DEVELOPMENT